bgalvao/a-priori/README.md

                              |A**D**|B**E**|
                              |A**E**|

+Description:
 Iterative process of building candidate itemsets.
-On the first line, the last­items (i.e.the lastletters) are highlighted in bold.
-On the lines below, only the letters coming next to the last­items are highlighted.
-The first line of a table is the current­itemsetthe mapper is reading.On the lower section of each table, what we are doing is appending a frequent single item, which sorting order is after that of the last­item, to the current­itemset, resulting in a candidate itemset.
+On the first line, the Last­items (i.e. the last letters) are highlighted in bold.
+On the lines below, only the letters coming next to the Last­items are highlighted.
+The first line of a table is the current-itemset the mapper is reading.
+On the lower section of each table, a frequent single item is being appended, which after the Last-item in terms of sorting order, to the Current-itemset, resulting in a candidate itemset.

 ####Iteration 1
 Current Itemset (reading in) | A**B** | A**C** | A**D** | A**E** | B**C** | B**D** | B**E** | C**E**